Here is a simple interview file that says “Hello, world!” to the user.

 snapshot that you installed.
 This will be the “stable” version of your

-You can then continue to make changes to the Playground version, while your users are using the snapshot that you installed.
+Now that your interview is installed, you can continue to make changes to the Playground version, while your users are using the snapshot that you installed.
 When you have made further modifications and you have a new version you want to make available again, you can just click the “Install” button again.

 For serious deployment of interviews, it is recommended that you use separate “development” and “production” servers.